-5 Instagram Marketing Tips to Promote Your Business on the Internet
+5 Instagram Marketing Tips to Promoting Your Business on the Internet

-How to Drive Traffic and Market Your Business with Instagram
+How to Drive Traffic and Promote Your Business with Instagram

-Instagram is a social media heavyweight with over three-hundred (300) million monthly users.
+Instagram is a social media heavyweight with over 800 million monthly users.
 It still enjoys annual double digit active user growth, and in 2013, grew more than Reddit, Pinterest and Twitter combined.
 Facebook – its parent company since April 2012, actually lost users in 2013.

 Why should Instagram be of interest to Internet marketer's?

-Simply put, it is a powerful mobile sharing (photos, videos) social networking service that lets users take pictures and short videos (15 second maximum), then share them on other social networking platforms, including Facebook, Twitter, Flickr and Tumblr.
+Simply put, it is a powerful mobile sharing (photos, videos) social networking service that lets users take pictures and short videos (one minute maximum), then share them on other social networking platforms, including Facebook, Twitter, Flickr and Tumblr.
 Younger generations are arguably moving away from verbal communication, and the general population also seems enamored with visual media.

 1. Customize Content for Your Intended Audience

 As a primarily visual medium, Instagram can complement your Facebook marketing and Twitter advertising strategies.
 In addition to shareability, consider how photographs and stunning graphics can attract visitors and bring them into your sales funnel.
 Have a look at what the world's most popular brands are doing to optimize their Instagram space.

 Don't forget to use filters.
 Photos 'on the fly' often seem mediocre on first sight.
 That's why Instagram's filtering technology lets you transform your images into great-looking snapshots that get attention - which is the first step to getting users to take action.